ecomsense/mohnish-ort/README.md

 4. **Exit Condition Based on Support and Resistance:**
    - Exit the buy Call Position (CE) if:
-     - The current price of Bank Nifty crosses above the predefined resistance level or crosses below the predefined support level.
+     - The current price crosses above the predefined resistance level or crosses below the predefined support level.
+This is including the premium of CE entered (entry price +/- 60 points)
      - The price of the monitored stock crosses above its respective resistance level or drops below its respective support level.
    - Exit the buy Put Position (PE) if:
-     - The current price of Bank Nifty drops below the predefined support level or crosses above the predefined resistance level.
-     - The price of the monitored stock drops below its respective support level or crosses above its respective resistance level.
-   - If any of these conditions are met, exit the respective position and proceed to the next step.
+     - Same as CE above.

 5. **Sell Another Option (CE or PE) with ATM Strike:**
    - After the SL is hit and positions are adjusted: